L+M in the Community

 We're determined to make southeastern Connecticut a better, healthier place to live, and that includes an array of community benefit programs.
 In fact, in 2015 L+M's community benefits investment totaled over $38 million.
 Our services are aimed at those who need it most, such as expectant mothers, infants, senior citizens, and those who are homeless.
 There are many reasons for what we do, but the most obvious is quite simple: we believe in giving each other a hand up.
 Because we live here, too.
 And, like you, we care.
 Our community benefit story from 2013 captures the spirit.
 Watch here.

-The broad range of L+M Hospital's community benefit activity includes educational programs, community disaster preparedness, health promotion, faith community outreach, and collaborative school programs.
-Furthermore, there are services for the homeless, injury prevention programs, student internships, and many other programs that simply wouldn't exist if not for the staff and resources provided by Lawrence + Memorial.
+The range of L+M Hospital's community involvement includes educational programs, community disaster preparedness, cancer screening for low-income persons, and child abuse prevention.
+Furthermore, there are services for the homeless, pregnant moms, student internships, and other programs that simply wouldn't exist if not for the staff and resources provided by Lawrence + Memorial.

 When it comes to community benefits, it's often the little things that make the biggest differences.
 Consider what happens each day at the Homeless Hospitality Center in New London: an employee from the shelter drops off dirty sheets at L+M Hospital; they return to the shelter with clean ones.
 It happens every day, all year, free of charge, thanks to L+M. The service saves the shelter time, boosts the moral of the guests who always sleep on clean linens, and, most importantly of all, the service saves the shelter many thousands of dollars.